bqworks/slider-pro/docs/modules.md

 Provides automatic control of the videos loaded inside the slider.
 For example, the video will pause automatically when another slide is selected, or, if the autoplay is running, it will be paused when a video starts playing.

-The video types or providers supported by this module are: YouTube, Vimeo, HTML5, Video.js and SublimeVideo.
+The video types or providers supported by this module are: YouTube, Vimeo, HTML5, Video.js, SublimeVideo, and JW Player.

 In order to have a video automatically controlled by the slider, the video must have the `sp-video` class.
 Also, there are some provider-specific requirements for the videos, as presented below.